mercadopago/devsite-docs/guides/wallet-connect/sniffing-strategy.en.md

 2. The parameters `agreement_id` and `agreement_uri` will be returned.
 Use an **In-App Browser** component to navigate to `agreement_uri`, the address where the buyer is redirected to grant access to the Mercado Pago wallet to make the payment.
 According to the operating system, use **Custom Tabs** for Android devices and **SVC** for iOS devices.
 3. After that, use the return URL `return_uri` to complete the linking process.

-After configuration, it is possible to disable the Sniffing feature of your application, and this action must be coordinated with the **Integrations team** at Mercado Pago.
+After configuration, it is possible to disable the sniffing feature of your application, and this action must be coordinated with the **Integrations team** at Mercado Pago.